Rolling circle replication: Rolling circle amplification (RCA)

 The polymerases used in RCA are Phi29, Bst, and Vent exo-DNA polymerase for DNA amplification, and T7 RNA polymerase for RNA amplification.
 Since Phi29 DNA polymerase has the best processivity and strand displacement ability among all aforementioned polymerases, it has been most frequently used in RCA reactions.
-Different from polymerase chain reaction (PCR), RCA can be conducted at a constant temperature (room temperature to 65C) in both free solution and on top of immobilized targets (solid phase amplification).
+Different from polymerase chain reaction (PCR), RCA is isothermal, but the reaction temperature depends on the polymerase; for example, Φ29 DNA polymerase is commonly used at 30 °C, whereas Bst DNA polymerase is commonly used at about 60–65 °C. RCA can be conducted in both free solution and on top of immobilized targets (solid phase amplification).

 There are typically three steps involved in a DNA RCA reaction: